gabivlj/stats_alloc/README.md

 ## What is this fork

-This fork contains in ./stats_alloc_map a new implementation where it stores a memory map of the what you are allocating in your program.
+This fork contains in ./stats_alloc_map a new implementation where it stores a memory map of what you are allocating in your program.
 Also contains a server implementation where it serves a HTTP response (always) with the memory map.

 ## Example